Q: Do I have BTN?

 Q: How many events are on BTN annually?

 A: BTN is on the air 24 hours per day, 365 days a year.
-The network nationally televises more than 650 events and streams hundreds of live events each year.
-Each year’s schedule includes approximately 40 football games, 105 regular season men’s basketball games, Big Ten Men’s Basketball Tournament games, 55 women’s basketball games, Big Ten Women’s Basketball Tournament games, hundreds of additional Olympic sports events and dozens of Big Ten championship events.
+The network nationally televises more than 1,500 events and streams approximately 1,000 more events each year.
+Each year’s schedule includes approximately 40+ football games, 155+ regular season men’s basketball games, Big Ten Men’s Basketball Tournament games, 55+ women’s basketball games, Big Ten Women’s Basketball Tournament games, hundreds of additional Olympic sports events and dozens of Big Ten championship events.

 Q: Is there a good balance between men’s and women’s sports on BTN?

-A: No other network devotes as much to women’s sports as BTN.
-The network provides coverage of a variety of women’s sports including, basketball, ice hockey, golf, lacrosse, rowing, soccer, softball, swimming and diving, tennis, track and field and volleyball.
+A: The network provides comparable coverage of men’s and women’s sports across all platforms, including more than 800 women’s sports events in 2018-19.
+BTN covers a variety of women’s sports including, basketball, ice hockey, golf, lacrosse, rowing, soccer, softball, swimming and diving, tennis, track and field and volleyball.
 Each week during the academic year, the network produces and airs the Big Ten Women’s Sports Report, a program dedicated exclusively to the highlights and accomplishments of female Big Ten student-athletes.

-A: BTN offers two different streaming services, BTN2Go and the BTN Plus.
+A: BTN offers two different streaming services, one through the FOX Sports App and one via BTN Plus.

-BTN Plus is the network’s subscription-based streaming service that provides coverage of Big Ten games that are not being televised live.
+BTN Plus is the network’s subscription-based streaming service that provides coverage of Big Ten games that are not being televised.
 Events include non-conference men’s basketball, women’s basketball, wrestling, volleyball and baseball.
 Football games are not available via BTN Plus.

 For more information please visit BTN Plus.